aaps/stardog/readme.md

 * g/h: target planets
 * b/n: target parts

 Keys can be changed in the menu.
-If you want to use the keyboard, you should probably disable mouse control in the keys menu (otherwise your ship will keep turning towards the mouse).
+If you want to use the keyboard, you should probably disable mouse control in the keys menu (otherwise your ship will keep turning towards the mouse). (still true ?)

 This is still pre-alpha code.
 I'm releasing it with hopes of attracting critism and contributers.
 If you are interested in contributing to the code, graphics, art, AI, plot, etc., please email me.